-- 1. apply the various principles of logic and expand them to computational thinking. - 2. understand the way in which logical processes in humans and in computers are similar and different at the same time. - 3. apply the basic rules of first-order deductive logic and employ them rules in the context of creating a scientific or social scientific study and argument. - 4. employ those rules in the context of creating a scientific or social scientific study and argument.
+No Competence ILO 1 Apply Apply the various principles of logic and expand them to computational thinking.
+2 Understand Understand the way in which logical processes in humans and in computers are similar and different at the same time.
+3 Apply Apply the basic rules of first-order deductive logic and employ them rules in the context of creating a scientific or social scientific study and argument.
+4 Employ Employ those rules in the context of creating a scientific or social scientific study and argument.

-Frege, Gottlob (1879), Begriffsschrift, eine der arithmetischen nachgebildete Formelsprache des reinen Denkens [Translation: A Formal Language for Pure Thought Modeled on that of Arithmetic], Halle an der Salle: Verlag von Louis Nebert.

-Gödel, Kurt (1986), Russels mathematische Logik.
+- Frege, Gottlob (1879), Begriffsschrift, eine der arithmetischen nachgebildete Formelsprache des reinen Denkens [Translation: A Formal Language for Pure Thought Modeled on that of Arithmetic], Halle an der Salle: Verlag von Louis Nebert. - Gödel, Kurt (1986), Russels mathematische Logik.
 In: Alfred North Whitehead, Bertrand Russell: Principia Mathematica.
 Vorwort, S. V-XXXIV.
-Suhrkamp.

-Leeds, Stephen.
+Suhrkamp. - Leeds, Stephen.
 "George Boolos and Richard Jeffrey.
 Computability and logic.
-Cambridge University Press, New York and London1974, x+ 262 pp." The Journal of Symbolic Logic 42.4 (1977): 585-586.
+Cambridge University Press, New York and London1974, x+ 262 pp." The Journal of Symbolic Logic 42.4 (1977): 585-586. - Kubica, Jeremy.

-Kubica, Jeremy.
 Computational fairy tales.
-Jeremy Kubica, 2012.
+Jeremy Kubica, 2012. - McCarthy, Timothy.

-McCarthy, Timothy.
 "Richard Jeffrey.
 Formal logic: Its scope and limits. of XXXVIII 646.
 McGraw-Hill Book Company, New York etc. 1981, xvi+ 198 pp." The Journal of Symbolic Logic 49.4 (1984): 1408-1409.

+Components Examination Type Duration/ Length Weight (%) Minimum ILOs

+Logic (perspective I) Written 60 100 45% All

+Examination minutes

-8.2.2 Logic (perspective II)
+5.2.2 Logic (perspective II)